AbhishekRS4/ML_MSI_EuroSAT/README.md

-# A Project with EuroSAT Multi-spectral imagery dataset
+# A repo with experiments on EuroSAT multi-spectral imagery dataset

 ## Experiments